Build an event-driven multi-blockchain dapp

 send_message

-, a part of the ICMF Rell library.
-This could be user-triggered via an operation or by the dapp itself. - This emits an event on the node, which is sent to the cluster's anchoring chain.
+from the ICMF Rell library.
+This could be triggered by a user or by the dapp itself. - This emits an event on the node, which is sent to the cluster's anchoring chain.

-- The receiver node polls for messages on the subscribed topics before each block gets built.
+- The receiver node polls for messages on the subscribed topics before each block is built.

 - When a message is found, the node calls the